a406010503/Miui_Camera/Leica_en.md

 As for whether the image quality of the photo has been improved, we will wait for you to experience it.
 The Leica algorithm is definitely there! <p>

 Since this project is not officially allowed by Xiaomi, and the official still tries its best to prevent the installation and distribution of models other than the 12S series<p>
+I am not responsible for any equipment failures caused by the use of this camera project!
+(It is risky to engage in the machine, and you must be cautious when brushing the machine)<p>
 **This item is for academic use only, please remove it within 24 hours after use. **</p>

 ---